georgringer/news/Documentation/AdministratorManual/Configuration/TypoScript/Index.rst

    Data type
          string
    Description
-         Due to restrictions of extbase itself it is required to define all fields which are allowed for sorting results.
+         Due to restrictions of Extbase itself it is required to define all fields which are allowed for sorting results.
    Default
          sorting,author,uid,title,teaser,author,tstamp,crdate,datetime,categories.title